drumit/check-list-manjaro/README.md

 # check-list-manjaro
 ## Downloading  Manjaro Linux KDE Minimal

 # ATTENTION!
-NEVER DO NOT WORKING FROM ROOT!
+Do not work as root

 ## 1. Burning the installation ISO to the USB storage device with Rufus
 ## 2. Installation